TusharCSE35/Interview_Preparation/OOP/README.md

 In summary, the class represents a blueprint that defines the properties and behaviors of a car, while an object is a specific instance of that class with its own unique state and behavior.
 The class acts as a template, and objects are created based on that template, representing individual instances in the real world.

 ## 5. <a id="5">What is a constructor?
 How is it different from a regular member function?</a>
-**answer:-** A constructor is a special member function in a class that is responsible for initializing the object of that class.
+**Answer:-** A constructor is a special member function in a class that is responsible for initializing the object of that class.
 It is called automatically when an object is created and is used to set initial values to the object's data members or perform any necessary setup.

 Here are some key points about constructors and how they differ from regular member functions:

-1. Initialization: The primary purpose of a constructor is to initialize the object's data members to a valid state.
+1. **Initialization:** The primary purpose of a constructor is to initialize the object's data members to a valid state.
 It ensures that the object is ready to be used after it is created.
 Regular member functions, on the other hand, perform operations and computations on already initialized objects.

-2. Name and Return Type: Constructors have the same name as the class and do not have an explicit return type, not even `void`.
+2. **Name and Return Type:** Constructors have the same name as the class and do not have an explicit return type, not even `void`.
 This is different from regular member functions, which have unique names and may have different return types.

-3. Implicit Invocation: Constructors are implicitly called when an object is created, without the need for explicit invocation.
+3. **Implicit Invocation:** Constructors are implicitly called when an object is created, without the need for explicit invocation.
 Regular member functions, on the other hand, need to be explicitly called to execute their code.

-4. Multiple Constructors: A class can have multiple constructors, each with different parameter lists.
+4. **Multiple Constructors:** A class can have multiple constructors, each with different parameter lists.
 This allows different ways of creating objects with different initializations.
 Regular member functions, however, are not tied to object creation and can be called multiple times after object creation.

-5. Destructor: Constructors have a counterpart called destructors, which are responsible for cleaning up resources and performing necessary cleanup tasks when an object is destroyed.
+5. **Destructor:** Constructors have a counterpart called destructors, which are responsible for cleaning up resources and performing necessary cleanup tasks when an object is destroyed.
 Regular member functions do not have a specific counterpart for this purpose.

 Here's an example to illustrate the concept of constructors: